xml/redux-promise/README.md

 export const deleteThing = createAction('DELETE_THING', WebAPI.deleteThing);
 ```

-(You'll probably notice how this could be simplified this even further using something like lodash's `mapValues()`.)
+(This could be simplified into a single expression using something like lodash's `mapValues()`.)

+## Requirements
+redux-promise and redux-promise-keeper both assume your system supports ES6.